python-constraint/python-constraint/docs/intro.rst

-python-constraint
+Getting Started
 =================

 Introduction
 ------------
-The Python constraint module offers efficient solvers for `Constraint Satisfaction Problems (CSPs) <https://en.wikipedia.org/wiki/Constraint_satisfaction_problem>`_ over finite domains in an accessible Python package.
+The `python-constraint` module offers efficient solvers for `Constraint Satisfaction Problems (CSPs) <https://en.wikipedia.org/wiki/Constraint_satisfaction_problem>`_ over finite domains in an accessible Python package.
 CSP is class of problems which may be represented in terms of variables (a, b, ...), domains (a in [1, 2, 3], ...), and constraints (a < b, ...).

 Examples